Updated: Jan 19

 Pause for Philosophy

 Christians know that God created the world and everything in it, but this need not imply that “scientific” explanations must be excluded.
 Similarly, scientific theories don’t exclude God’s superintending influence or creative purposes.
-The important differences between “scientific” (naturalistic) explanations and the biblical explanation is driven primarily by philosophical commitments.
+The important differences between “scientific” (naturalistic) explanations and the biblical explanation are motivated primarily by philosophical commitments.
 We therefore recognize that naturalistic philosophy influences the work of science, and some ideas commonly received as “scientific” are more correctly viewed as philosophies in search of support than discoveries based on evidence.
 We therefore consider the RNA world with these observations in mind.

 What is the RNA World?